Professional Business Plan Specialists

 Guidance from JTB Consulting on the Business Funders in South Africa

-This doesn’t bode well for a country that needs to recover from a weak economy, partly due to the COVID-19 pandemic, but, as we enter 2023, primarily due to the critical crisis at Eskom and the corruption in our government.
+This doesn’t bode well for a country that needs to recover from a weak economy, partly due to the COVID-19 pandemic but primarily due to the critical crisis at Eskom and the corruption in our government.
 It’s estimated that 50% of small businesses fail within a year of launching, and 70% to 80% are estimated to fail within the first five years.

 Business Funders in South Africa #A ― Startup and Small Business Funding